-2017 2018 2019 2020 2021 2022 NEO total direct compensation (\$ millions) 24.9 27.8 29.3 23.4 26.6 28.9
+2018 2019 2020 2021 2022 2023 NEO total direct compensation (\$ millions) 27.8 29.3 23.4 26.6 28.9 29.0

-NEO total direct compensation in 2022 as a percentage of 2022 total revenues is 0.1%.
-The graph above compares the yearly change in the cumulative annual total shareholder return on BCE common shares against the cumulative annual total return on the S&P Global Ratings Canada/TSX Composite Index for the five-year period ending December 31, 2022, assuming an initial investment of \$100 on December 31, 2017, and quarterly reinvestment of all dividends.
-Also shown is the NEOs' compensation over the same period.
+NEO total direct compensation in 2023 as a percentage of 2023 total revenues is 0.1%.
+The graph above compares the yearly change in the cumulative annual total shareholder return on BCE common shares against the cumulative annual total return on the S&P Global Ratings Canada/TSX Composite Index for the five-year period ending December 31, 2023, assuming an initial investment of \$100 on December 31, 2018, and quarterly reinvestment of all dividends.
+Also shown is the NEOs' compensation over the same period, with 2023 normalized to include compensation for one EVP and CFO for the full year.
 Compensation is defined as total direct compensation awarded to active NEOs, including salary, annual short-term incentive awards and annualized LTIP grants of RSUs, PSUs and stock options.
 A large portion of total compensation is awarded in the form of equity, and the actual realized payouts related to those awards are linked more closely to the evolution of the Corporation's share price and dividend growth than is reflected in the graph above.